SyphonArch/DS-HW-tester/README.md

    If not provided as an argument, you will be prompted upon the execution.
 4. That's it!
 Output that doesn't match will be stored under `./results`.

+   For subtle differences you may find the `diff` command useful.

 ### Customization
 You may edit the settings in the `setup.py` file to change program behaviour.